TG-01

 - DETERMINISM: Identical inputs across identical state environments MUST produce identical decisions.

-- IMMUTABILITY: Once a receipt is signed, it is a permanent record of authority.
+- IMMUTABILITY: Once a receipt is signed, the signed payload is a permanent record of authority.
+Validator judgments live in separate validation artifacts and never mutate the receipt.

-- NON-REPUDIATION: The execution surface MUST verify the Ed25519 signature before the commit is performed.
+- NON-REPUDIATION: The execution surface MUST verify the Ed25519 signature against the issuer's published public key before the commit is performed.

 3. THREAT VECTORS ADDRESSED